AliTafakkor/methods_lunch_git_basics/instructions.md

 ## Instructions:

-> 🚧 The following instructions assume you have git installed on your device, if not please install git before you start.
+> 🚧 The following instructions assume you have git installed on your device, if not please install and configure git before you start.

 ### Step 1: Set up the project directory
 1. Open your terminal.